 This has enabled automated cash management platforms to create their own APIs that connect to banking partners and automate the aggregation and normalization of bank data.
 This technology continues to help businesses establish a single source of truth for all their balance and transaction data.

 Banking APIs help businesses become more efficient by automating cash reporting, analysis, and forecasting, as well as payment processing and money movement.

 Banking APIs Provide More Time For Analysis

-Banking APIs not only cut manual data management processes but also present new opportunities.
+Banking APIs cut out not only manual data management processes, but also present new opportunities.
 Instead of being bogged down by logging into many bank portals, and manually consolidating the data into a spreadsheet, you can finally focus on analysis.
 This is because open banking APIs connect to all your bank accounts, and collect cash balance, transactions, and metadata, into one platform.

-Many of our clients found too much of their time taken up by manual processes before utilizing Trovata’s extensive library of banking APIs.
+Many of our clients found that manual processes took up too much of their time before utilizing Trovata’s extensive library of banking APIs.